MohawkTSDB/mohawk/README.md

 #### Running the server for this examples

-Using TLS server requires certification files, default file names are `server.key` and `server.crt` .
+Using TLS server requires certification files, default file names are `server.key` and `server.pem` .

 ```bash
 mohawk -tls -gzip -port 8443